ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 ```
 (Note: The results will vary, ​​depending on the data that is stored in the database)

 Amazing!
-Now our query cost only 52.01 units, compared to 108034.65 units earlier when descending index was not used.
+Now our query cost only 52.01 units, compared to 108034.65 units earlier when the descending index was not used.

 Let's check how MySQL resolves the query in this case: